zimmertr/Ender-6-Klipper-Guide/README.md

-# Installing Klipper on a Creality Ender 6
+# Installing Klipper on a Creality Ender-6

 ## Table of Contents